codeflowx-ai/codeflowx-govern-web/docs/compliance/PROMPTS_14_INTEGRACION_EXTENSIONES_POSTGRESQL.md

 $$ LANGUAGE plpgsql;

 CREATE TRIGGER trg_populate_parent_lineage
-    BEFORE INSERT OR UPDATE ON cor_model_lineage
+    BEFORE INSERT OR UPDATE ON MODMODELLINEAGE
     FOR EACH ROW
     WHEN (NEW.parent_idxmodel IS NOT NULL)
     EXECUTE FUNCTION populate_parent_lineage();